 Once it comes time to purchase insurance for your used car, it may not necessarily be the best idea to go with the lowest-priced option.
 Be sure that you balance cost with reliability and quality claims servicing.
 Two providers that we recommend for drivers looking for low-cost, high-quality auto insurance are Geico and USAA.

-Our review team has closely studied the best car insurance companies in the industry based on cost information, discount options, industry reputation, customer reviews, and more.
+Our review team has closely studied the best car insurance companies in the industry based on cost, discounts, industry reputation, customer reviews, and more.
 Finding a reputable provider is important, but by far the best way to find the lowest price is to compare multiple car insurance quotes.
-You can do this for free by entering your zip code below or calling 855-518-0148.

 Geico: Best Overall

 Geico is one of the largest insurers in the United States.
-In 2019, the insurer paid out over $34 billion in claims.
+In 2021, the insurer wrote over $37.4 billion in premiums.
 There is a reason Geico is so popular: it provides low insurance costs for high-level coverage.

-Geico’s usage-based insurance option, called DriveEasy®, was launched recently and can be an excellent tool for reducing premiums.
+Geico’s usage-based insurance option, DriveEasy®, can be an excellent tool for reducing premiums.
 The app tracks distracted driving, hard braking, and driving times to offer policy reductions.
 However, it is only available in select states.

-We rated Geico 4.5 out of 5.0 stars and named it the Best Overall provider because of its high levels of customer satisfaction, full coverage options, and strong industry reputation.
-It has an A+ rating from the Better Business Bureau and an A++ financial strength rating from AM Best.
+We rate Geico 4.6 out of 5.0 stars and name it the Best Overall provider because of its high levels of customer satisfaction, full coverage options, and strong industry reputation.
+It has an A+ rating from the Better Business Bureau (BBB) and an A++ financial strength rating from AM Best.

 Learn more by reading our full Geico auto insurance review.